 I appreciate all the teachers who use my resources and then email or send me voice recordings suggesting refinements, improvements or adaptations.
 Your feedback improves the resources.
 If you are new to code-it welcome and feel free to get in touch.

-I work as a Computing Inspector/Advisor in Hampshire and increasingly across the UK and wider afield.
-You can find out information about me from this link.
+I work as a Computing Inspector/Advisor for Hampshire Inspection and Advisory Service locally and across the UK and wider afield both in person and via video conferencing.
+You can find out more information about me from this link.
 As well as Inspecting and advising I also teach at two Hampshire Schools, Ringwood Junior & Otterbourne Primary.
-I provide a range of courses both local and national, consultancy services, inset days and conferences keynotes and seminars to help schools make the best use of computing.
-I believe that every child should develop resilience and problem solving skills through computing science.
-You may wish to view an interview where I describe what I have learn’t about teaching primary computing science.
+Through HIAS, I provide a range of courses, consultancy, inset days, conferences keynotes and seminars to help schools make the best use of computing.
+If you want to discuss your computing support needs get in touch.

 If you want to see samples of pupils work from the schools I teach at you can view my twitter feed @baggiepr